rbhdsks/RainGAN/README.md

 # SyRA GAN: Synthetic Rain Generation using GAN
-## By Nitesh Kumar Shah-IIB2021002 and Abhishek Bidhan
+## By Nitesh Kumar Shah-IIB2021002,Abhishek Bidhan-IIB2021002 and Ritesh Chandra (Supervisor: Research Scholar)
 ### Project Overview

 **SyRA GAN** (Synthetic Rain Generation using GAN) is a cutting-edge project aimed at enhancing flight simulators by incorporating synthetic rain effects.
 By leveraging the power of Generative Adversarial Networks (GANs), SyRA GAN simulates decreased visibility in the environment, providing a more realistic and challenging training experience for pilots.